Skip to main content

 description

-A description of the functionality that is covered.
+A description of the functionality that's covered.
 For example:

 description 'The development environment'